 First, there is CPU mining.
 Any prospective miner with a computer can use this method.
-That said, because crypto mining has become much more difficult over the years, it is not suitable for mining bitcoin or ethereum.
+That said, because crypto mining has become much more difficult over the years, it is unsuitable for mining bitcoin or Ethereum.

 Next is GPU mining.
-GPUs help computers generate 3D graphics and play high definition media.
-GPUs are better at mining crypto, and miners use them to mine coins that are ASIC resistant.
+GPUs help computers generate 3D graphics and play high-definition media.
+GPUs are better at mining crypto, and miners use them to mine ASIC-resistant coins.

 Then, there is ASIC mining.
 An Application-Specific Integrated Circuit’s only purpose is to mine crypto.
 Not all cryptocurrencies are compatible with this device.
 Bitcoin and litecoin miners only use ASICs.
 Ethereum miners have also begun using ASICs.

 This is why the creators of BTC created the difficulty system.
 It works with miners attempting to solve complex mathematical puzzles by adding a nonce to the hash of a block.
 They then hash the entire string.
-If the result is less than an agreed-upon number, then a new block is added to the chain.
+A new block is added to the chain if the result is less than an agreed-upon number.
 But finding the nonce is extremely difficult and time-consuming.

 The process is as follows: First, the hash of a new block is taken, and a random nonce is attached to it.
 Next, the new string (block) is hashed again.
 The hash is then compared to the difficulty level to see if it is less than it or not.

 The difficulty is directly related to the rate of blocks mined.
-Bitcoin has an average block time of 10 minutes, whereas ethereum has a block time of 15 seconds.
-If the block time is below the average block time, the difficulty increases.
-Adversely, if it is higher than the average block time, the difficulty decreases.
+Bitcoin has an average block time of 10 minutes, whereas Ethereum has a block time of 15 seconds.
+The difficulty increases if the block time is below the average block time.
+The difficulty decreases if it is higher than the average block time.

 Finally, mining difficulty is adjusted every 2016th block.

-Mining ethereum is a resource-intensive activity.
-A miner with a homemade rig has very little chance of successfully mining a block because of mining pools.
+Mining Ethereum is a resource-intensive activity.
+A miner with a homemade rig has little chance of successfully mining a block because of mining pools.

 These are groups of miners who pool their resources and share the rewards.
 These pools are run by pool managers who upgrade the network on behalf of individual miners.